Donate Join Us

 • Balance problems and difficulty walking

-• Psychiatric symptoms like agitation, anxiety, confusion or depression
+• Psychiatric symptoms like agitation, anxiety, confusion, depression or hallucinations

 • Seizures in some cases

-The combination of gastrointestinal and neurological symptoms is particularly characteristic of DPPX encephalitis.
+While the combination of gastrointestinal and neurological symptoms is particularly characteristic of DPPX encephalitis, only about half of affected individuals have gastrointestinal features.

 How is it diagnosed?